KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 |          | CLNF_hog.bin        | Histogram of Oriented Gradients features             |
 |          | CLNF_pose.txt       | Head pose estimation (rotation, translation)         |

-This comprehensive organization of multimodal data provides a robust foundation for the subsequent preprocessing and analysis stages.
-The structured approach to data storage ensures reproducibility and facilitates the implementation of consistent processing pipelines across all participants' data.
+This organization of features makes it simple to retrieve information about a single participant, whether for all modalities or for a specific modality of interest.
+However, when the analysis requires data from a group of participants, particularly across a single modality, the process becomes more convoluted, needing traversal and searching of the file tree to locate and aggregate the relevant files.
+To simplify the data aggredation process, data loading was abstracted into a dedicated part of the preprocessing pipeline

-### Data loading architecture
+### Data loader architecture

-Given the non-trivial hierarchical folder structure of the database, a robust system is required to reliably traverse the file tree and retrieve the necessary files for any given requirement.
-The system must be flexible both in terms of file selection criteria and dataset coverage, allowing to either focus on specific modalities or utilize smaller subsets of the dataset during model development.
-This flexibility is particularly important when working with multimodal data, as it enables efficient experimentation with different feature combinations and facilitates iterative development of the preprocessing pipeline.
+The preprocessing and data loading system was designed to be flexible both in terms of file selection criteria and dataset coverage.
+It enables both selecting for specific modalities as well as retrieving any size subset when loading data, simplifying the preprocessing process and enabling faster model development on smaller subsets.
+Once data loading is complete, the system automatically applies the predefined preprocessing procedures for each file type present in the dataset.
+This ensures that, regardless of the modality or subset selected, all relevant files undergo consistent and modality appropriate preprocessing.

-The preprocessing architecture follows a modular design pattern that separates concerns between data loading and feature-specific processing.
-At its core, the system implements a generic data loading interface through the DataLoader class, which provides fundamental functionality for traversing the dataset structure and managing data access.
-This base class is then extended by modality-specific loaders that handle the unique requirements of text, audio, and facial expression data.
+The preprocessing architecture uses a generic data loading interface through the DataLoader class, which provides fundamental functionality for traversing the dataset structure and managing data access.

-The architecture employs a three-tier preprocessing strategy.
-The first tier consists of the base DataLoader class, which manages file system operations and provides common utilities for data handling.
-The second tier comprises specialized loaders (TextLoader, AudioLoader, and FaceLoader) that inherit from the base class and implement modality-specific loading logic.
-The third tier contains dedicated preprocessor classes that handle the actual feature extraction and transformation for each modality.
+This base class is then extended by modality-specific loaders (TextLoader, AudioLoader, and FaceLoader) that handle the unique requirements of each modality.
+Finally the actual preprocessing workflow in each of the modality specific loaders is handled by dedicated preprocessor classes for each file type of the modality.
+These classes handle the actual feature extraction and transformation.

 This hierarchical design enables efficient code reuse while maintaining the flexibility to handle the distinct characteristics of each data type.
-The separation between loading and processing logic also facilitates the addition of new feature types and processing methods without requiring modifications to the core loading infrastructure.
-Furthermore, the architecture includes robust error handling and data validation at each level, ensuring the reliability and consistency of the preprocessed features.
+The separation between loading and processing logic also simplifies the addition of new feature types and processing methods.

 ```plantuml
 @startuml PreprocessingPipeline